ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/README.md

 Oracle VirtualBox

-The majority of laboratories in this phase are performed using local virtual infrastructure.
+The laboratories in this phase are performed using local virtual infrastructure.

 This approach enables: